Which Marketing Metrics Really Matter?

 Finding the Right Metrics

-The idea is that you’re limiting what you’re tracking to what you, the marketer, believe will have the greatest effect.
-This will help you stay focused on metrics that demonstrate value and keep you moving toward business goals.
+Limit what you’re tracking to what you believe will have the greatest effect.
+Then measure the results to drive continuous improvement.
+This will help you stay focused on metrics that demonstrate value and keep you moving toward clear goals.